 The PTA develops study packets for each grade level that include multiple regional maps, information about history and culture, and geographic information.
 The packets range in size from 40-60 pages.
 Only content from the packets is used in the preliminary and final grade-level bees, so students do not need additional books, maps, or globes to participate.

 Every student in the third, fourth, and fifth grade can participate on some level in the Geo Bee.
 Each student receives a packet and can work on it at home and during in-school free time.
-Students who submit a completed packet to their teacher by March 20, 2020, receive a prize, and the class with the most completed packets wins a prize.
+Students who submit a completed packet to their teacher by the deadline receive a prize, and the class with the most completed packets wins a prize.
 The packets will be returned to the students.
 Completion of the packet is voluntary.

 Classes will attend the final bee for their grade level to cheer on their representatives, and second graders are invited to attend the third grade final bee.